LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

-# Test Case : ChartGPT on Shell Shock CTF Challenge
+# Test Case : ChatGPT on Shell Shock CTF Challenge

-**Introduction** : This document will show how how ChartGPT solve a Shell shock attack challenge problem in a CTF-D event which need to user to login to the cloud environment.
+**Introduction** : This document will show how how ChatGPT solve a Shell shock attack challenge problem in a CTF-D event which need to user to login to the cloud environment.
 Assume the user never attend the CTF-D before and the knowledge he know only includes IP, and Linux cmd.

 **CTF-D Challenge Type** :  Web Exploitation

 **Related CVE/attack technology** : CVE2014-6271, CVE 2014-6278, Command injection, reverse shell.

-**Tested AI** : OpenAI-ChartGPT, Microsoft-New-Bing, Google-Bard.
+**Tested AI** : OpenAI-ChatGPT, Microsoft-New-Bing, Google-Bard.

 [TOC]